coralogix/workshops/workshops/mobilerum/react/index.md

 4. **Copy contents of App.tsx**

    Copy the contents of the premade 'App.tsx' overwriting the existing template in 'CXDemoReact'.
+   Update the Coralogix public key from the RUM Integration and the Coralogix domain in the instrumentation stanza at the beginning of 'App.tsx'

 ## iOS Setup